uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

     not only could they be kicked out of the trust group, but anyone who *vouched for them* could also be removed (if the violation was severe enough.)
-A breakdown in trust in a group that shares highly sensitive information can potentially damage the trust fabric throughout the entire group such that the group looses its effectiveness.
+A breakdown in trust in a group that shares highly sensitive information can potentially damage the trust fabric of the group such that the effectiveness of the group is lost.

 Each trust group may have unique requirements about the number of vouches a user must obtain before she will be